-CA Technologies introduces new cloud products at CA World in Las Vegas
+CA Technologies unveils a new name and new cloud computing products and strategies at CA World 2010 in Las Vegas.

 CA Technologies, which has changed its name from CA Inc., has launched a series of cloud computing products and services at CA World this week in Las Vegas.